 2. Wind-Proof Umbrella

 To combat this, invest in a good umbrella that can withstand the weather and won’t break the first second you step out to admire the view on the Wild Atlantic Way.
 They come in a variety of different colors if you want your umbrella to stand out from the others.
+It’s one of the must haves for Ireland travel so you don’t get soaked.

 4. Green Blanket Scarf